-People enjoy tapas if they go out to a restaurant, or if you have dinner at home it’s common to have something like fish, soup, or salad for dinner.
+People enjoy tapas if they go out to a restaurant in Barcelona, or if you have dinner at home it’s common to have something like fish, soup, or salad for dinner.
 Just make sure that you give yourself enough time to digest before you head off to bed later.

 Do meal times in Barcelona differ much from what you are used to?